Nathaniel Dwayne Hale (August 19, 1969 – March 15, 2011), better known by his stage name Nate Dogg, was an American musician.

 On 18 February, 2011, Starr was arrested and booked on suspicion of felony possession of a controlled substance in Salt Lake City, Utah.

-Mike Starr was found dead on March 8, 2011 in a residence in Salt Lake City, Utah.
+Death of Mike Starr Mike Starr was found dead on March 8, 2011 in a residence in Salt Lake City, Utah.
+Cause of death has not yet been released

 * Former singer of Alice in Chains, Layne Staley died in spring 2002 after overdosing on a mixture of heroin and cocaine